 - phototherapy to help prevent skin flares

-Some people with psoriatic arthritis in their hands may benefit from surgery.
+Some people with PsA in their hands may benefit from surgery.
 Surgical treatment varies based on the joints affected and an individual’s specific symptoms.
-Speak to a doctor about surgical options.
+A person can speak with a doctor about surgical options.

-A person should see a doctor if they have undiagnosed joint pain and stiffness alongside any other symptoms of psoriatic arthritis.
+A person should consult a doctor if they have undiagnosed joint pain and stiffness alongside other symptoms of PsA.

 An individual should also contact a doctor during flare-ups and inform them of any changes to symptoms over time.

-If the doctor suspects psoriatic arthritis, they may refer the person to a rheumatologist.
+If the doctor suspects PsA, they may refer the person to a rheumatologist.
 This type of specialist focuses on arthritis and other musculoskeletal diseases.

-The following symptoms of metabolic disorder are also more likely to appear in people with psoriatic arthritis:
+The following symptoms of metabolic disorder are also more likely to appear in people with PsA:

 Current guidelines urge doctors to monitor people with psoriatic disease for these conditions.